Hospital People

-Hospital People is a BBC One Mockumentary series set in the fictional Brimlington Hospital in the fictional town of Brimlington.
+Hospital People is a British mockumentary series set in the fictional Brimlington Hospital in the fictional town of Brimlington.
 The main star of the programme is Tom Binns who plays four different characters in the series.
 He has a supporting cast of another three actors with guest stars filling in the other roles on an episode-by-episode basis.
 A pilot episode was shown on BBC One in February 2016, from which a whole series was commissioned and then broadcast in 2017.

 Premise

 The mockumentary focuses upon the day-to-day running of a hospital set on the coast of Yorkshire.
 Tom Binns, the co-creator, co-writer and main star of the programme, has said it is based on where he is from on the Yorkshire/Derbyshire border but also on the coast as it is fictional.
 The programme shows the main characters as a hospital manager and her assistant, a porter, a DJ and his assistant and a hospital chaplain and his organist.
 Each week a guest star would fulfil a prominent role as part of the main back story to the episode.